 You can collaborate in many ways with Microsoft Office 365 or G Suite by Google Cloud.
 And there are a host of apps to choose from for working with others in real-time on editing web pages, videos, working with customer contacts, and more.

-In terms of helping employees get on the same page, and keep your messaging inline across your workforce, an employee advocacy tool such as GaggleAMP is a great way to bolster your internal communications efforts.
+In terms of helping employees get on the same page, and keep your messaging inline across your workforce, employee advocacy tools such as GaggleAMP is a great way to bolster your internal communications efforts.